amromics/amrviz/README.md

 ## Welcome to AMRViz

-**AMR-Viz** is a package for genomics analysis antimicrobial resistant bacteria.
+**AMR-Viz** is a package for genomics analysis of antimicrobial resistant (AMR) bacteria.
-The core of AMRViz is a pipeline that bundles the current best practice for multiple aspects of genomics AMR analyses.
+The core of AMRViz is a pipeline that bundles the current best practices for multiple aspects of AMR genomics analyses.
 The pipeline analysis results are presented and visualized via a web application.
-AMRViz also provides a dashboard for efficiently manage AMR genomic projects and data.
+AMRViz also provides a dashboard for efficient management of AMR genomic projects and data.

-AMRViz is written in python and its web back-end is implemented with nodejs.
+AMRViz is written in *python* and its web back-end is implemented with *nodejs*.
 It includes the followings dependencies:
  * blast (known to work with 2.10.1+)
  * samtools (1.11)